Sam writes from the land

 About

 A wilderness quest is an ancient form of initiation — a deliberate crossing from one way of being into another.
+You leave ordinary life behind entirely and enter wild land with little more than what you need to survive.

 Three Stages